 Nobody wants to read a “how-to” on hitchhiking, because a hitching adventure should be a story you make for yourself.
-So if you want a proper guide, check out the HitchWiki article (to which I regularly contribute).
-This post is just notes for the curious.
+This post is just notes for the curious — if you want a proper guide, check out the HitchWiki article (to which I regularly contribute).

 Is it a good way to get around?
-Yes and no. As in most countries, waits can be long.
-Another source of vexation is that drivers will often expect you to pay.
+Yes.
+Is it the best way to get around?
+Depends.
+As in many countries, drivers often expect you to pay.
 Between locals payment is standard, but as often as not drivers will simply want the pleasure of your company.
 Others could use the money but are too proud to ask.
 In any case it’s always polite to offer a little payment.

 One more thing about shared taxis, they’ll never try to rip you off.
 You only need to haggle if you’re taking a taxi by yourself.